greg-rychlewski/image-compare/README.md

 - I chose to read the csv file one line at a time instead of reading all of it into memory at once.
 This avoids issues when the file is larger than the amount of available RAM.
 - I created a custom error type for csv-related errors.
 This is so I can add the csv line number to the error message.
 It makes it easier for the user to investigate issues.
 - When creating an output row, I don't append the results to the entire input row.
 It's possible the input csv could have data in columns 3+ even though they're supposed to be empty.
 I take only the first 2 columns and append the results to those.
 - I exit the entire program if a single line has an unrecoverable error.
 I could have skipped over problematic lines and continued to process the good ones.
-I chose this way because the requirements state that the output should be in the same order as the input.
+I chose this way because the requirements are for the output to have the same number of lines as the input.
 This means the user is going to have to rerun the entire file again and there's no point in continuing.

 #### Image Processing